Adnanriaz0/Adnanriaz0/README.md

 Currently working with **React.js, Node.js, Flask, FastAPI,** and **React Native**, and integrating hardware (**ESP32**) with cloud services for real-time monitoring solutions.

-Also exploring **AI/ML** — trained a CNN-LSTM model for medical diagnostics (94% training accuracy) and worked on predictive modeling projects using TensorFlow and scikit-learn.
+Also exploring **AI/ML** — trained a CNN, LSTM, CRNN  models for medical diagnostics (94% training accuracy) and worked on predictive modeling projects using TensorFlow and scikit-learn.

   Open to **freelance work**, **open-source collaboration**, and interesting **full-stack / IoT builds**.